allan-simon/blog/content/posts/create-a-rest-api-with-symfony2-part2-entity-migration.md

 +++

+Update 23 November 2015: Corrected some typo, and updated bundles versions for Doctrine

 In the [first part](http://allan-simon.github.io/blog/posts/create-a-rest-api-with-symfony2/) we've seen how to create the base of a symfony2 project used to generate a REST Api.

 In this part we're going to see

   * How to use the basics of JMSSerializer to serialize Entity objects
   * How to link our API with a database
   * How to create migration files to easily manage our datase over time and colleagues
   * and how to generate a full [CRUD (create/read/update/delete)](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) with form checking

 #### Very important Note /!\ (can save you hours of debugging):